dokester/BayesicFitting/docs/manual.md

     from astropy import modeling
     gm = modeling.models.Gaussian1D()
     model = AstropyModel( gm )

+See [example][exHerm] for how to construct and use an Astropy-fittable model.

 Using **UserModel**, externally generated functionals of the form f(x:p) can participate.